yairm210/Unciv/Uniques.md

 "Grants 500 Gold to the first civilization to discover it" - given to natural wonders

 "[(+/-)amount] Sight for [unitFilter] units"

+"Has an elevation of [amount] for visibility calculations" - For example, in the base setting, mountains are 4, hills are 2, and jungles and forests are 1.
+Higher tiles hide the tiles behind them, and from higher tiles you can see over lower tiles.